openebs-archive/node-disk-manager/README.md

 ## Using `kubectl` to fetch BlockDevice Information
 * `kubectl get blockdevices` displays the blockdevices across the cluster, with `NODENAME` showing the node to which disk is attached, `CLAIMSTATE` showing whether the device is currently in use and `STATE` showing whether the device is connected to the node.
-* `kubectl get blockdevices -o wide` displays the blockdevice along with the path at which the device is attached on the node
+* `kubectl get blockdevices -o wide` displays the blockdevice along with the path at which the device is attached on the node.
-* `kubectl get blockdevices <disk-cr-name> -o yaml` displays all the details of the disk captured by `ndm` for given disk resource.
+* `kubectl get blockdevices <blockdevice-cr-name> -o yaml` displays all the details of the disk captured by `ndm` for given disk resource.

 ## Building, Testing and Pushing Image
 Before building the image locally, you need to setup your development environment.
 The detailed instructions for setting up development environment, building and testing are available [here](./docs/developer-setup.md).